 Pancakes are always popular in my house.
 However, store-bought pancake mixes and frozen pancakes may not be the healthiest option.
 Many of them are made with refined flour, preservatives and a good amount of added sugar.

-These Strawberry Oatmeal Blender Pancakes, on the other hand, are made with fresh, wholesome ingredients.
+These oatmeal blender pancakes, on the other hand, are made with fresh, wholesome ingredients.
 Rolled oats, Greek yogurt, banana, strawberries, milk, egg, vanilla, baking powder, baking soda, and a pinch of salt- that’s it!

-I like to use Greek yogurt in my pancake batter (and I like to add a dollop on top of my pancakes as well).
-Not only does it keep the pancakes nice and moist, it also adds a good boost of protein to give you long-lasting energy.
+I like to use Greek yogurt in these oatmeal pancakes and add a dollop on top of my pancakes as well.
+Not only does the Greek yogurt keep the pancakes nice and moist, it also adds a good boost of protein to give you long-lasting energy.

 Oats have a multitude of health benefits including helping to lower cholesterol, stabilizing blood sugar levels, keeping things moving smoothly in your intestinal tract, and keeping you feeling full.

-For this recipe, you grind the oats up in the blender to make oat flour and then add in the rest of the ingredients.
+For these strawberry oatmeal blender pancakes, you grind the oats up in the blender to make oat flour and then add in the rest of the ingredients.

-Instead of adding sugar to the batter, I use a banana and chopped strawberries.
+Instead of adding sugar to the batter for these oatmeal pancakes, I use a banana and chopped strawberries.
 The fruits add natural sweetness as well as a host of vitamins, minerals, antioxidants and fiber.

 Because there is no added sugar, these pancakes are not too sweet.
 If you prefer them a little sweeter, you can always top them with an extra drizzle of maple syrup.

-So the next time you’re craving something sweet for breakfast, try these simple and delicious homemade pancakes.
+So the next time you’re craving something sweet for breakfast, try this simple and delicious homemade oatmeal pancake recipe.
 You won’t buy pancake mix again!

 More Breakfast Recipes